-Evaluation from other local authorities demonstrates that people supported through this approach have increased their social networks, feel more in control of their lives, feel better informed to make decisions, feel better connected to and involved in their local community, feel better able to share their talents and skills with others, feel more confident about the future, and feel less isolated.
+Anticipated outcomes for people supported through this approach include individuals having increased social networks, that they feel more in control of their lives, feel better informed to make decisions, feel better connected to and involved in their local community, feel better able to share their talents and skills with others, feel more confident about the future, and feel less isolated.
+A positive risk taking approach culture will need to be supported by all stakeholders.

-Partner Organisations (Public & Private) inc Third Sector (Voluntary, Faith & Third Party Organisations)
+Partner Organisations (Public & Private) incl Third Sector (Voluntary, Faith & Third Party Organisations)

-As stated above, this is an integrated model of delivery, requiring the effective engagement and participation of partner organisations and the public.
+This is an integrated model of delivery, requiring the effective engagement and participation of partner organisations and the public.
 They will be involved in co-designing, co- developing, co-commissioning and co-delivering the approach and model.
+Expected outcomes are that this approach will decrease emergency hospital admissions, reduce the use of GPs, increase the use of voluntary/3rd sector services and facilities, reduce the number (or cost) of people needing formal health and/or social care interventions/services.